What is a document control system and why is it important?

 In fabless semiconductor production, in common with many high tech industries, the huge volume of documentation generated and the demands of validation can easily begin to seed mistakes and slow companies down.

-But applying the formal document controls required by ISO 9001 is the way to achieve faster, more effective and profitable product development
+But applying the formal document controls required by ISO 9001 is the way to achieve faster, more effective and profitable product development.

-Why a document control system is central to ISO 13485
+6. Why a document control system is required by ISO 13485:2016?

 Compared to document control requirements in ISO 9001, those in the medical device standard ISO 13485 are much more prescriptive.
 And they have to be, as lives can be at stake if mistakes are made.